And I swear, I'll never let her know all the pain I've known

 How this happens varies between people.
 Maybe they know how they were raised wasn't the best and decides not to repeat the mistakes with their own kids.
 Maybe it's a case of Values Dissonance; what might have been good parenting back in the day would look poorly in modern society.

 Expect some parents to still have some issues in raising their kids because of how they were raised.
 They may still be seen as abusive or neglectful, but when compared to the people that raised them, they are seen as better.
 There might be a chance they will realize they are making the same mistakes as their parents and do try and correct it.

 - Hinata is a kind but still strict mother to both Boruto and Himawari.
-Contrast to her own father Hiashi who was emotionally distant and looked down on Hinata because he thought she was weak.
+Contrast to her own father Hiashi who was emotionally distant and looked down on Hinata throughout most of her childhood because he thought she was weak.

 - Gaara ends up adopting a son named Shinki.
 Shinki is shown to be very happy with Gaara and Gaara himself is very encouraging towards Shinki.
 Compare that to Gaara's father who ordered his death when he was still a child.